cmndrbensisko/LocalLayer/README.md

     }
 ```

+Please note that there is currently an ESRI API bug preventing complex labelling expressions from being displayed on Feature Layers, such as expressions containing the CONCAT operator, and hopefully this will be addressed by esri in future releases.

 Note that this change is necessary for the custom label rendering in the Add Feature Layer dialog to work.
-For the "Custom Label Style" and "Custom Renderer" fields, paste the JSON output from [Esri's custom symbol generation app](http://developers.arcgis.com/javascript/samples/playground/main.html) application into these fields to create custom Feature Layer symbology and labels.
+For the "Custom Label Style" and "Custom Renderer" fields, paste the JSON output from [Esri's custom symbol generation app](http://developers.arcgis.com/javascript/samples/playground/index.html) application into these fields to create custom Feature Layer symbology and labels.

 For the "Custom Label Style", use the TextSymbol option in the Playground, and make sure to delete the default "Text" line provided by the playground app output.
 This will be provided by the custom label expression you provide in the "Custom Label Expression" field.
 Format this field according to the "labelExpressionInfo section of the [LabelClass info page](https://developers.arcgis.com/javascript/jsapi/labelclass-amd.html#labelexpressioninfo).